smapiot/piral/docs/questions/general.md

 ## What is Piral Base?

-While `piral` is build on top of `piral-core`, `piral-core` is itself build on top of `piral-base`. `piral-base` is framework agnostic and only brings all the logic, algorithms, and patterns to deal with pilets.
-As such you could also "build your on Piral" by using `piral-base`.
+While `piral` is built on top of `piral-core`, `piral-core` is itself built on top of `piral-base`. `piral-base` is framework agnostic and only brings all the logic, algorithms, and patterns to deal with pilets.
+As such you could also "build your own Piral" by using `piral-base`.

 `piral-base` may be the right thing if you like the architecture of Piral, but don't want to use React or our application design.
 This still allows you to use the same format for pilets, the Piral CLI, and the feed service.
 Plugins will not work.